We provide emergency and protection services to the communities of Bath & North East Somerset, Bristol, North Somerset

-In more rural areas the fire stations are crewed by firefighters working on the Retained Duty System.
-Retained firefighters live or work within five minutes of the station and are paged by Fire Control when they are needed at an incident.
+In more rural areas the fire stations are crewed by firefighters working on the On-Call Duty System.
+On-Call firefighters live or work within five minutes of the station and are paged by Fire Control when they are needed at an incident.

-Some of our Wholetime stations are also supported by a retained crew who are brought in during busy periods.
+Some of our Wholetime stations are also supported by a On-Call crew who are brought in during busy periods.